 Implanting the chip can be performed without anesthesia.
 The procedure is relatively painless.
 A modified syringe and large bore needle are used to place the glass tube beneath the skin, usually between the shoulder blades.
-Scar tissue forms around small barbs on the microchip to keep it from migrating out of place.
 Some pet owners will opt to have this procedure done at the time of spaying and neutering.

 Microchipping is the most effective method of positively identifying your pet.
 Each year, thousands of dogs and cats are reunited with their owners thanks to this technology.

 Frequently Asked Questions

 The microchip is a tiny computer chip, about the size of a grain of rice, programmed with an identification number.
 The chip is enclosed in biocompatible glass and is small enough to fit into a hypodermic needle.

 Once an animal is injected with a chip, it can be identified throughout its life with this one of a kind number.

 Microchips are permanent and can't be lost, altered, or destroyed.
 Pet owners have been reunited with chipped pets that have been missing for years or that have traveled thousands of miles.